sgqy/codepage-validator/README.md

 Steps:
 1. Open a text file.
-2. Set the charset you want to match.
+2. Use the document encoding automatically or set the charset you want to match manually.
 3. Non-compatible characters will be highlighted (for example, red).

 ![Demo GIF](images/demo.gif)